A Riemannian Optimization Perspective of the Gauss-Newton Method for Feedforward Neural Networks: Gauss-Newton Dynamics for Overparameterized Neural Networks

-The gradient flow in the output space and the energy dissipation inequality \eqref{eqn:evi} in this regime are presented in the following lemma. \begin{lemma} Under the Gauss-Newton gradient flow with damping factor $\rho \in (0,1]$, let $\rho_0:=\frac{\rho}{1-\rho}$.
-Then, we have
+The gradient flow in the function space and the energy dissipation inequality \eqref{eqn:evi} under any damping scheme $\rho_t > 0$ in this regime are presented in the following lemma. \begin{lemma} Under the Gauss-Newton gradient flow with any $(\rho_t)_{t\in[0,\infty)}$ such that $\rho_t\in(0,1]$.
+Then,